nychealth/EH-dataportal/content/key-topics/airquality/nyccas/index.md

 * Help inform PlaNYC, the City’s sustainability plan
 * Track changes in air quality over time
 * Estimate exposures for health research
-* Inform the public about local topics, such as&nbsp;[recent air quality improvements](./../../data-stories/breatheeasy/), [car-free zones](./../../data-stories/aqts/), [changes in the sources of air pollution](./../../data-stories/aq-cooking/), [unique air quality studies conducted in New York City](./../../data-stories/aqsnapshots/), [efforts to reduce health impacts](./../../data-stories/hia/) and [differences in air quality and related health impacts across NYC neighborhoods](./../../data-stories/aq2/).
+* Inform the public about local topics, such as&nbsp;<a target="_blank" rel="noopener" href="./../../data-stories/breatheeasy/">recent air quality improvements</a>, [car-free zones](./../../data-stories/aqts/), [changes in the sources of air pollution](./../../data-stories/aq-cooking/), [unique air quality studies conducted in New York City](./../../data-stories/aqsnapshots/), [efforts to reduce health impacts](./../../data-stories/hia/) and [differences in air quality and related health impacts across NYC neighborhoods](./../../data-stories/aq2/).
 NYCCAS also <a target="_blank" rel="noopener" href="https://a816-dohbesp.nyc.gov/IndicatorPublic/data-stories/zappa/">developed a tool (ZAPPA)</a> that can help people understand how policy changes can change local emissions.

 This report: